SiigoDev/siigo_sdk_javascript/docs/VoucherApi.md

 > VouchersViewModel getVouchers(opts)

-Gets a list of Vouchers with pagination.
+Returns a paginated list of vouchers.

 ### Example